6 minutes

 • Reflect evolving diner preferences and dietary requirements

-Instead of chasing every trend, smart managers use data to test, rotate, and optimize their offerings for both profitability and guest satisfaction.
+Instead of chasing trends, top managers use data to test, rotate, and optimize offerings for both profitability and guest satisfaction.

 2. Procurement & Supplier Management